GeorgeSchiro/GetCert2/README.md

 -AcmePsModuleUseGallery=False

-    Set this switch True and the "PowerShell Gallery" version of "ACME-PS" will be used in lieu of the version embedded in the EXE (see -AcmePsPath below).
+    Set this switch True and the 'PowerShell Gallery' version of 'ACME-PS' will be used in lieu of the version embedded in the EXE (see -AcmePsPath below).

--AcmePsPath="ACME-PS"
+-AcmePsPath='ACME-PS'

-    "ACME-PS" is the tool used by this utility to communicate with the "Let's Encrypt" certificate network.
-By default, this key is set to the "ACME-PS" folder which, with no absolute path given, will be expected to be found within the folder containing "GetCert2.exe.config".
+    'ACME-PS' is the tool used by this utility to communicate with the "Let's Encrypt" certificate network.
+By default, this key is set to the 'ACME-PS' folder which, with no absolute path given, will be expected to be found within the folder containing 'GetCert2.exe.config'.
 Set -AcmePsModuleUseGallery=True
-    (see above) and the OS will look to find "ACME-PS" in its usual place as a module from the PowerShell gallery.
+    (see above) and the OS will look to find 'ACME-PS' in its usual place as a module from the PowerShell gallery.

 -Auto=False